GoogleCloudPlatform/professional-services/tools/BqVisualiser/README.md

 * Upload from Computer

-Assuming you have previously dopwnloaded the query plan using the 'bq show -j <jobid> command to a local file, click on this card the 'Select File to upload' button, navigate to the file and select it.
+Assuming you have previously downloaded the query plan using the `bq show -j <jobid>` command to a local file, click on this card the 'Select File to upload' button, navigate to the file and select it.
 To start uploading click the Upload button.